What Successful Nonprofit Board Presidents Wish They Knew Before Their Terms

 Kathy Cohen, PhD, is a Clinical Psychologist and experienced nonprofit board president who provides governance and development consulting and coaching for nonprofit organizations.
 Her practice is focused on helping nonprofit executives and trustees become more focused, efficient, collaborative and impactful.
 She can be reached at firstname.lastname@example.org

-Nanette Fridman, MPP, JD, is founder and principal of Fridman Strategies, a consulting firm specializing in strategic planning, financial resource development, governance and leadership coaching for mission driven organizations.
+Nanette Fridman, MPP, JD, is President of Fridman Strategies, Inc., a consulting firm specializing in strategic planning, financial resource development, governance and leadership coaching for mission driven organizations.
 She is a frequent speaker, trainer, workshop presenter and facilitator.
 Nanette is the author of “On Board: What Current and Aspiring Board Members Must Know About Nonprofits & Board Service.”
 She is an experienced board leader and can be reached at email@example.com.